E-Commerce Platform

 The process continues with the competitive and visual analysis of the most popular grocery and GM US and EU.
 We were searching for opportunities where our Platform and our designs could stand out and provide the best user and customer experience.

-Having reviewed the filtering options of about 50 major e-commerce websites, both desktop, mobile, and app I was certain that our platform needs to be redesigned and improved.
+Having reviewed the filtering options of about 50 major e-commerce websites, both desktop, mobile, and app, I was certain that our platform needs to be redesigned and improved.

-Being a investigator is a MUST!
+Being an investigator is a MUST!

 This is where you find the holes in the market, and your client’s goals could be precisely what the industry is missing.